Home Education: A Successful Educational Experiment?

-Home-education is especially suitable for children with learning problems, ADD and ADHD, children who are autistic or inexplicable slow at school, who suffer from chronic diseases, or are physically limited or handicapped.
-Research shows that learning programs tuned towards the individual, flexibility, one-on-one approaches, and the fact that home-education is very efficient, makes it an excellent choice for special pupils (Ray, 2004b, p.11).
+Home education is especially suitable for children with learning problems, ADD and ADHD, children who are autistic or inexplicably slow at school, who suffer from chronic diseases, or are physically limited or handicapped.
+Research shows that learning programs tuned towards the individual, flexibility, one-on-one approaches, and the fact that home education is very efficient, makes it an excellent choice for special pupils (Ray, 2004b, p.11).

 Access to the Internet opens the door to all kinds of information and resources, and high-ability children can concentrate on a special subject without being forced to stop every fifty minutes to go to another class or limit themselves to the level of the textbooks or curricula (Gallagher, 2003, p.18).